rjmfernandes/data-stream-quality/README.md

 OR dimensions_order_customer.order_events <> dimensions_order_customer_product.order_events;
 ```

-It's pretty much the same as before and you may have noticed that we are comparing so far always consecutive points but technically there is no reason why you could not compare with further apart points in the streaming process chain.
+- It's pretty much the same as before and you may have noticed that we are comparing so far always consecutive points but technically there is no reason why you could not compare with further apart points in the streaming process chain.

-(As long as the dimension points share really comparable aggregateds.
-You need to know something about what your streaming jobs do to data to understand what aggregates you can build and to which extent they are comparable with other dimensions aggregated elsewhere in your streaming processes jobs chain.)
+- As long as the dimension points share really comparable aggregateds.
+You need to know something about what your streaming jobs do to data to understand what aggregates you can build and to which extent they are comparable with other dimensions aggregated elsewhere in your streaming processes jobs chain.

-Its in general a good practice though, to have the comparison between points as consecutive as possible, in order that if a problem is found we can understand where most likely is happening and with which streaming processes is associated.
+- It's in general a good practice though, to have the comparison between points as consecutive as possible, in order that if a problem is found we can understand where most likely is happening and with which streaming processes is associated.

 ## Order_Customer_Product and Loyalty_Level